EmreKaram/Todo-List-Application/README.md

 To add a new task, follow these steps:

-1. Click on the "New Task" section under the relevant category.
-2. Enter your task in the opened text box and click the "+" button.
+1. Enter your task in the opened text box and click the "Add" button.

 ### Deleting a Task

 To delete a task, follow these steps:

 1. Click on the checkbox next to the task you wish to delete.
-2. Click the "Delete" button to remove the selected tasks.